Step 2: Identify and define the problem.

 Step 4: Brainstorm possible solutions.

-You don’t need to work on your own when you are trying to solve issues in your workplace.
+You don’t need to work on your own when trying to solve workplace issues.
 Let your Executive know that you have identified a problem and you are trying to resolve it.
-Brainstorm with your Executive, your team, other Assistants in the business and of course there is always Google to use for possible to solutions.
+Brainstorm with your Executive, your team, other Assistants in the business and of course, there is always Google to use for possible solutions.
 Google is the first port of call for any issues I face – you don’t have to reinvent the wheel.
 If someone else has come up with a good solution… Copy it!